-A quota limits how much disk space is available for you to store Exchange data, such as your e-mail and calendar.
+A quota limits how much disk space is available for you to store Exchange data, such as your email, calendar and voicemail messages.

 See one these docs for the answer, depending on your Exchange client:

 ITS Exchange delivers two separate services - email and calendaring for users with sensitive research data and Voicemail.
 Determine which mailbox is over the quota.

 For help with accessing your voicemail mailbox, see the Exchange Voice Mail page

 (note: you may need to login with your uniqname and UMICH password)

 In Outlook Mail, click Search Folder and then click Large Mail.
 Delete the messages you no longer need or copy them onto your desktop and then delete the message.

 Empty your Junk E-mail and Deleted Items folders.